scylladb/scylla-code-samples/time_series_python_code/README.md

 General Info and Prerequisites
 ==============================

-This scripts emulates 200K sensors, each writing 2000 data points, while using prepared statements.
+These scripts emulate 200K sensors, each writing 2000 data points, while using prepared statements.

 **Pre-requisites**